eo33/eo33/README.md

 # Introduction

 Hey there 👋 My name is Edward.
-I'm a documentation developer who discovered my passion for web technologies after developing software documentation using various web technologies.
+I'm a documentation developer who discovered my passion for web development after developing software documentation using various technologies.
 Now, I am looking for a front-end/full-stack role.

 ## Technologies I've worked with

 As a developer, I am passionate about learning and working with new technologies.
-Here are the technologies I have experience with:
+Here are some of the tools I have experience with:

 - 📄 HTML, CSS and JS
 - ✡️ MERN stack